niall-code/cuisine-command/README.md

 ![the take order method](screencaps/take-order.webp)

 Image A - The customer on the phone tells the restaurant worker/program user the dish number of the first item they want to order.
-The user presses that number and a dropdown of suggestions appears.
+The user presses # and then that number and a dropdown of suggestions appears.
 (Currently, the existing dish numbers are 1 through 15.)
+If the customer did not know the dish number, pressing # should allow the user to see a dropdown of the whole menu with each item's dish number.

 Image B - The user presses the down arrow to highlight the correct menu item.